Pink Flamingo Bar

 2008 Gisborne-based model train enthusiast Troy Chaplin completes takeover.
 Secret plans to run miniature tracks around the walls cause falling-out with local tradesmen on the eve of the festival and Troy did a runner.

-2009 six former executives had grand designs on the bar.
-The masterplan was to start at Meredith to ‘create a buzz’ then hopefully the bar would ‘go viral’ then eventually franchise The Pink Flamingo right around the planet with the eventual goal to set up a boutique casino version in Macau, replete with dancing girls (un)dressed as Flamingos and pink champagne fountains and perhaps holograms of The Rat Pack pretending to chat up the women at the bar.
+2009 Three former real estate executives had grand designs on the bar.
+The masterplan was to start at Meredith to ‘create a buzz’ then hopefully the bar would ‘go viral’ then eventually franchise The Pink Flamingo right around the planet with the eventual goal to set up a boutique casino version in Macau, replete with dancing girls (un)dressed as Flamingos and pink champagne fountains and holograms of The Rat Pack pretending to chat up the women at the bar.

 2010 was simply a terrific year in the Flamingo.
 Alby the Sparkie finally stopped mistakenly referring to it as “the Pelican” and under the expert charm and charisma of Double G the graceful old pink bird rested easy all weekend.